 - 2.35 Until the RO closes entirely to new capacity, including capacity eligible for a grace period (available up to 31 March 2019), eligible generating stations have a one-off choice as to whether they apply for the RO or the CfD scheme which opened in October 2014.
 This 'transition period' only applies to stations in England, Scotland and Wales. - 2.36 A station that applies for CfD has exercised its 'choice of scheme' and will not be eligible to apply for accreditation under the RO.
 We work closely with National Grid to check that the same applicants are not applying for both schemes.
 If an applicant is rejected from the CfD scheme they will regain their choice of scheme and can apply to the RO.
-Similarly, stations that have entered into an investment contract will not be eligible for the RO, unless the investment contract has been terminated.
+Similarly, stations that have entered into an investment contract11 will not be eligible for the RO.
 An application for preliminary accreditation under the RO is not considered a 'choice of scheme', so generating stations that have applied for or been granted preliminary accreditation under the RO will be able to apply for a CfD. - 2.37 An operator that has been granted an Enabling Financial Decisions grace period has not made a 'choice of scheme' and can therefore still apply for the CfD scheme.
-However, if the application for a CfD is successful the operator will not be eligible to apply for RO accreditation.
+However, if the application for a CfD is successful the operator will not be eligible to apply for RO accreditation. - 2.38 In certain circumstances a station could receive support under both schemes as a dual scheme facility: a station with some capacity under the RO and some under the CfD.
+Please see Appendix 4 for further information.